What are you saying?

 Shift debriefing: A chance for patrol Rangers and the Shift Command Team to check in and communicate about shift issues after a shift is over.

-SITE team: Set-up, infrastructure, tear-down, egress: the team the builds and tears down Ranger Outposts & HQ before and after the event.
+SITE team: Set-up, Infrastructure, Tear-down, Egress: the team that builds and tears down Ranger Outposts & HQ before and after the event.

 Solifuge: A swift, non-poisonous, nocturnal insect which thrives on the playa during the dry season, taking refuge in the larger cracks during the day.